a three-month paratheatrical lab facilitated by Antero Alli

 through Nov.
 2, we camped at Pinnacles Monument Park to do our rituals

 and sing our songs.
-Our work will culminate in a public Winter Solstice
+Our work culminated in a public Winter Solstice

-performance ritual on Monday December 20, "SONGS AS VEHICLES".
+performance ritual Monday December 20, "SONGS AS VEHICLES".

 Antero Alli, director